Ovulation Symptoms: What They Are & What They Mean

 When Do Females Ovulate?

 In the case of a typical 28-day menstrual cycle, ovulation occurs about 14 days before the start of the next menstrual period.
 However, each person’s cycle length may differ, and the time between ovulation and the next menstrual period may vary.
 For some women, ovulation does not always occur or can be irregular.
-In general, you will not ovulate if you are pregnant, take birth control pills consistently and on time, or have gone through menopause.
+In general, you will not ovulate if you’re pregnant, take birth control pills consistently and on time, or have gone through menopause.

 The ovulation cycle of a woman may also be irregular because of certain disorders such as polycystic ovary syndrome or premature ovarian failures and certain medications such as some antidepressants, anti-nausea medications, and chemotherapy.
 Many other lifestyle factors such as stress or being significantly underweight or overweight may also affect menstruation and ovulation.
-Suppose you are dealing with irregular, short (fewer than 21 days) or long (more than 35 days) menstrual cycles.
+Suppose you’re dealing with irregular, short (fewer than 21 days), or long (more than 35 days) menstrual cycles.
 In that case, you should consult a physician to rule out any medical conditions that might be inducing those irregular cycles.

 A woman does not ovulate while breastfeeding, but there are always exceptions, so you can not depend on breastfeeding as a means of birth control.
 Tracking ovulation if you do not have a regular 28-day menstrual cycle like many women can indeed be more difficult, but keep in mind that ovulation occurs 14 days before the onset of menstruation.
 Thus, you can determine the length of your cycle by keeping a menstrual calendar.